HomeBMW

 Manual transmission

 Yes, we know, only rabid enthusiasts go for manual transmissions.
-However, the M2 is definitely an enthusiast’s car, and a stick shift provides another level of engagement.
+But the M2 is definitely an enthusiast’s car and a stick shift provides another level of engagement.
 Plus, it has a rev-matching feature on the downshifts, blipping the throttle automatically, which we think is cool.

 M Driver’s package

-This package is an option with the M2 and is well worth considering, in our opinion.
+This is an option with the M2 and well worth considering, in our opinion.
 It’s a day’s tuition in high-performance driving on a track.

 Engine & Transmission

-The engine in the 2025 M2 is a turbocharged 3.0-liter inline 6-cylinder unit developing 473 hp and 406 lb-ft of torque, a glorious amount of power for such a small car, and 20 more horses than last year.
-Torque stays the same.
-This energy goes solely to the rear wheels; there’s no option for all-wheel drive.
-A 6-speed manual transmission is standard — an 8-speed automatic transmission is offered as a no-cost option, bringing peak torque up to 443 lb-ft.
+The engine in the regular 2026 M2 is a turbocharged 3.0-liter inline 6-cylinder unit developing 473 hp and 406 lb-ft of torque, a glorious amount of power for such a small car.
+This energy goes solely to the rear wheels — there’s no option for all-wheel drive.
+A 6-speed manual transmission is standard, while an 8-speed automatic transmission is offered as a no-cost option, bringing peak torque up to 443 lb-ft.

 4-Year/50,000-Mile Warranty